 Now I didn’t just pay attention to the Dutch Corner of the Reading Terminal Market, there are hundred of places to explore and try here, so I eventually had to venture out.
 I, of course, had to try a philly cheesesteak, as Will Smith from “Fresh Prince of Bel-Air” spoke so well of them when I was growing up.

 Let me be the first to tell you that I didn’t take many pictures of cheesesteaks, despite their delicious nature, they aren’t particularly photogenic and I ran out of space on my camera.
 Okay, now back to the food.

 one of 7 some odd places in the Reading Terminal where you can get a cheesesteak, I was told this was a favorite for a lot of people (although many will argue that some of the other vendors have better) and it was the first cheeseteak place that I happened upon.
 I wish I had more time, because I would’ve loved to try “Carmen’s” “By George” or “Becky’s Cajun Cafe”

 My cheeseteak had Cheese Whiz, with grilled onions, and mushrooms.
-I also got this Italian Hoagie from Spataro’s (for later).
+I also ordered an Italian Hoagie (for later).